LGT Group: Expansion

+In the years that followed, LGT expanded its onshore business in its core European markets as well as in international growth markets, including through a foreign branch in Singapore.
+A representative office was also opened in Frankfurt.
 In 2003, LGT acquired Schweizerische Treuhandgesellschaft STG from Swiss Life, opened LGT Bank Deutschland & Co.
 OHG and was granted a banking license in Singapore.
 Over the next four years, it launched LGT Bank Switzerland and opened LGT Bank Österreich.
 In 2006, H.S.H.
-Prince Maximilian of Liechtenstein became CEO.
+Prince Maximilian von und zu Liechtenstein became CEO and Chairman of the LGT Group Foundation in 2021.

 LGT Venture Philanthropy, an independent charitable foundation, was founded in 2007, on the initiative of LGT CEO H.S.H.
-Prince Max von und zu Liechtenstein.
+Prince Maximilian von und zu Liechtenstein.
 In 2009, LGT sold its trust and fiduciary division (LGT Treuhand) to First Advisory Group and acquired the Swiss operation of Dresdner Bank.

-In 2011, it sold LGT Bank Deutschland & Co.
-OHG.
+In April 2011, the German financial supervisory authority (BaFin) blocked the sale of BHF-Bank to LGT "due to concerns regarding the prospective buyer", which were said to have arisen during the statutory owner control procedure.
+As a result, LGT Group withdrew from Germany.
+In December 2011, LGT announced that the German private bank Delbrück Bethmann Maffei would acquire 100 per cent of the shares in LGT Bank Deutschland.
+In 2011, LGT Group was granted a banking licence for Hong Kong.
 In the years that followed, LGT opened a branch in Salzburg, Austria (2012), as well as LGT Middle East in Dubai (2013).

 Between 2012 and 2017, LGT acquired several new portfolios and operations, including Clariden Leu’s ILS boutique (2012), a private banking portfolio from HSBC in Switzerland (2014), a majority stake in London-based wealth management partnership Vestra Wealth (2016), the private banking operations of ABN AMRO Asia in Asia and the Middle East (2016) and European Capital Fund Management (2017).

-In 2019, LGT opened a branch in Thailand (LGT Securities Thailand) and also entered the Indian market through the acquisition of a majority stake in Validus Wealth (FDI approval pending).
-Later that year, the group acquired Aspada, a leading India-focused investment fund which was previously owned by the Soros Economic Development Fund (SEDF) as a sole shareholder, to expand its impact investing platform LGT Lightstone.
-In December 2021, LGT acquired the Australia-based firm Crestone Wealth Management (former UBS Wealth Management Australia until 2016, approximately AUD$25 billion in assets under management) for $338 millions.
-The acquisition was completed in 2022.
+In 2019, LGT opened a branch in Thailand (LGT Securities Thailand) and also entered the Indian market through the acquisition of a majority stake in Validus Wealth.
+Later that year, the group acquired Aspada, an India-focused investment fund previously owned by the Soros Economic Development Fund (SEDF) of George Soros as a sole shareholder, to expand its impact investing platform LGT Lightstone.
+Also in 2019, LGT Group announced its intention to open an office in Germany again.
+In 2022, the group decided to open a new office in Hamburg, while Munich was designated as the headquarters for its German operations.
+In 2024, the company further expanded its presence in Germany with additional locations in Düsseldorf, Cologne and Frankfurt.